nararya-anugraha/utilities/src/routes/ContextHooks/readme.md

 };
 ```

 In a lot of case this will cause an infinite useEffect() loop, because the userId gets reset again and again.
-In order to prevent that, you can change the hook in such way that when it is called without parameter, it would just return the data from the context:
+In order to prevent that, you can change the hook in such way that when it is called without parameter, it would just returns the data from the context:

 ```
 useEffect(() => {